Sangamesh-star/Projects_On_Machine-Learning/README.md

-# 30-Day Machine Learning Intensive 🚀
+# 30-Days Machine Learning 🚀

-## 📌 Introduction
 A 30-day hands-on machine learning journey covering fundamental concepts to advanced techniques.
 Each day focuses on implementing different ML algorithms on real-world datasets—from regression and classification to deep learning and reinforcement learning.

 ## 🛠️ Tools & Libraries